-Following communications received from PHP, the Company announced on the 16 December 2011 and confirmed on the 2 April 2012 that the payments due from PHP on the Bonds and Cumulative Preference Shares will be deferred until further notice.
+Following communications received from UK Group of Hotels, the Company announced on the 16 December 2011 and confirmed on the 2 April 2012 that the payments due from UK Group of Hotels on the Bonds and Cumulative Preference Shares will be deferred until further notice.

-Following these communications and after review of the PHP financial statements for the year ended 31 December 2012 the directors have assessed that receipt of this revenue is not probable.
-Accordingly, the Company has not recognised revenue due of £1,986,000 in respect of interest on bonds and £824,000 in respect of dividends on preference shares.
+Following these communications, a review of the UK Group of Hotels financial statements for the year ended 31 December 2012 and the administrators of the UK Group of Hotels communication to the company on 29 January 2015 that there will be no return to the Company, the directors have assessed that receipt of this revenue is not probable.
+Accordingly, the Company has not recognised revenue due of £1,986,000 in respect of interest on bonds and £824,000 in respect of dividends on preference shares again in the current year.